linjmeyer/tilt-pitch/README.md

 # Configuration

-Custom configurations can be used by creating a file `pitch.json` in the wording directory you are running Pitch from.
+Custom configurations can be used by creating a file `pitch.json` in the working directory you are running Pitch from.

 | Option                       | Purpose                      | Default               |
 | ---------------------------- | ---------------------------- | --------------------- |